Do I need to provide proof of language proficiency (e.g. IELTS) when submitting my application?

 Do I have to attach a transcript of records from previous education to my application?

 You do not have to attach a transcript of records to your admission application.

-However, if you graduated outside the Czech Republic and your diploma needs to be recognized, please, attach the transcript of records when you apply for recognition of your diploma – this happens only after you’ve already been accepted into the study program.
+However, if you graduated outside the Czech Republic and your diploma needs to be recognized, please, attach the transcript of records when you apply for recognition of your diploma – this happens only after you’ve already been accepted into the study programme.

 What documents should I submit with my application?

-When applying for one of our MA programs, you should submit your CV, a motivation letter, and an academic paper of minimum 15 pages.
+When applying for one of our MA programmes, you should submit your CV, a motivation letter, and an academic paper of minimum 15 pages.
 More information about the admission requirements can be found here.

 I will receive my previous education certificate after the application deadline.
 Can I submit this document once I receive it?

 Yes, you can.
 We do not ask that you submit your previous study certificate to your application, regardless of when you receive it.
-We require your diploma only after you’ve been accepted into your chosen study program.
+We require your diploma only after you’ve been accepted into your chosen study programme.

 When should I send you my proof of previous education?

 If you are applying for our BA programme, you should wait until you are officially accepted into the programme to apply for recognition and send us your high school diploma.
 If you are applying for an MA programme, you should wait for the assessment of your submitted documents (CV, motivation letter, academic paper) and only submit the previous study certificate if you are accepted into your chosen study programme.